 This column explores the intersections between Catholic theology and the Thelemic current, so it was only a matter of time before Frater Achad—mundane name Charles Stansfeld Jones—came up.
-Prior to the late nineteenth century, most occult and esoteric movements were Christian, many heterodox Catholic—the Elus Cohen of Martinez de Pasqually, the Martinists, the Rosicrucians of the Parisian occult revival, and even many members of the Golden Dawn.
+Prior to the late nineteenth century, most occult and esoteric movements were Christian, many heterodox Catholic—the Elus Cohen of Martinez de Pasqually, the Martinists, the Rosicrucians of the Parisian occult revival, and many members of the Golden Dawn.
 In the twentieth century, A.E.
 Waite, Dion Fortune, and many other figures continued the esoteric Christian current.
 But Thelema appears to have a built-in bias against Christianity, stemming directly from its founder and from his Aeonic schema, which suggests that the formula of the dying and rising God (the Aeon of Osiris) is now outmoded in favor of the formula of the crowned and conquering child (the Aeon of Horus).

-I have tried to show how this is an overly simplistic picture of the relationship between the Christian mythos and Thelema, but it is the story of Frater Achad that really provides the missing link.
+In past columns, I have tried to show how this is an overly simplistic picture of the relationship between the Christian mythos and Thelema, but it is the story of Frater Achad that really provides the missing link.
 Achad could be said to be the most prominent Catholic Thelemite to have lived since the reception of the Book of the Law.

 This is because, in 1928—19 years after first joining the A∴A∴ as a Probationer—Frater Achad converted to Roman Catholicism.